sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

 The new keys will be created on your device, encrypted by the starter public key, and sent to the API.
-The API will encrypt the new group keys for all other members, but the API still doesn't know the clear text keys and can't use them because the new keys are encrypted by an ephemeral key that is only accessible to the group members.
+The API will encrypt the new group keys for all other members.
+However, the API still doesn't know the clear text keys and can't use them because the new keys are encrypted by an ephemeral key that is only accessible to the group members.

 It doesn't matter how many members are in this group because the user devices are not doing the encryption for every member.

 ### Key rotation finish

-To get the new key for the other member just call this function for all group member:
+To get the new key for the other member, call this function for all group members:

 :::: tabs#p